AdaCore/learn/intro_to_ada.rst

 New types
 ---------

-One particularity of Ada is that you can create new types from existing ones.
+One particularity of Ada is that you can create new types based on existing ones.
 This is very useful to define that a type is statically incompatible with another type, to enforce strong typing.

 .. code-block:: ada